zowe/docs-site/docs/extend/extend-apiml/api-mediation-message-service.md

 **Follow these steps:**

-1. Load messages from a `yaml` file.
+1. Load messages from the `yaml` file.

 **Example:**

     ```java
     MessageService messageService = new YamlMessageService();
     messageService.loadMessages("/api-messages.yml");